-One of the most popular tourist destinations in the state, Key West is also regarded as one of the best places to fish.
+One of the most popular tourist destinations in Florida, Key West is also regarded as one of the best places to fish.
 A tourist-friendly location, even Ernest Hemingway was known to be a regular in the fishing community for many decades.
 With both flats and offshore fishing, Key West is an ideal place to catch a variety of fish at any time of year, including tarpon, bonefish, marlin, tuna and other saltwater fish.
 Boasting an abundance of guides and ship captains for hire and a variety of other land and water-based attractions, Key West is an ideal destination to visit with the entire family.

 Known as “The Gateway to Florida’s Nature Coast,” Steinhatchee is a charming fishing town that resembles early Florida settlement.
 The fishing potential of this coastal village is abundant, as its untouched natural beauty is appealing to those looking for a peaceful on the water.
-Spring is the most popular season for catching underwater treasures, as the sea grass grows wild in these months making it an ideal time to spot Redfish, speckled trout, and sheepshead.
+Spring is the most popular season for catching underwater treasures, as the seagrass grows wild in these months making it an ideal time to spot Redfish, speckled trout, and sheepshead.
 Due to its popular fishing community, there are an array of guides ready to show you their best-kept fishing spots.

 Nicknamed “The World’s Luckiest Fishing Village,” Destin is a great place to go on a fishing excursion.
 Home to the largest fishing fleet in the entire state, visitors often come here and charter a boat for offshore fishing in groups.
 With over 140 vessels that cater to anglers, you have the chance to catch grouper, amberjack, snapper, mackerel, sailfish, wahoo, tuna and even a blue marlin in these emerald Gulf of Mexico waters.
 Those looking for a more leisurely experience can cast a line off the pier, as this city pairs laid-back vibes with crystal clear beach areas.

-Long Key State Park (Hotel Prices & Photos)
+Long Key State Park

 Another great spot in the Florida Keys, Long Key State Park is known for its fishing opportunities and family-friendly facilities.
 With 60 campsites that overlook the Atlantic Ocean, this park is perfect for a weekend fishing getaway.
 Spend the night under the stars before waking up to explore the area, as it’s known as having the best bonefishing in the entire Keys.
-It’s also a great place to go fly and kayak fishing, and if you’re with the kids, you might want to check out the chance to hand feed tarpon at nearby Robbie’s Marina only a few miles from the park.
+It’s also a great place to go fly and kayak fishing, and if you’re with the kids, you might want to check out the chance to hand-feed tarpon at nearby Robbie’s Marina only a few miles from the park.

 One of the biggest sport fishing capitals in the world, Islamorada is a fantastic fishing destination.
-Not only alluring for its beautiful surroundings, but fishing enthusiasts will also delight in its diverse activities in regards to fishing, such as inshore tarpon to deep sea trawling.
+Not only alluring for its beautiful surroundings, but fishing enthusiasts will also delight in its diverse activities in regards to fishing, such as inshore tarpon to deep-sea trawling.
 Located 2 hours from Key West, anglers are spoiled for choice in catching these underwater creatures.
 Fly and spin angling might win you saltwater gamefish, while reef fishing is ideal for reeling in snapper and grouper.

 A mouthful of a name, Lake Okeechobee is the largest lake in Florida.
 Spanning over 730 square miles and 17 feet deep, the lake area is well-known for being full of great table fish.
 Considered the premier bass fishing lake in the state, it is often used for big tournaments.
 With both resorts and campsites peppered around the lake, visitors can stay overnight, as the area has plenty of guides and charters to direct you to the best spots.
 A true gem on Florida’s eastern Atlantic seashore, this freshwater fishing destination is a solid choice.

-An undiscovered gem in Florida, Cortez is a throwback fishing village that makes you feel like you’ve stepped into a 19th-century Spanish settlement.
+Cortez is an undiscovered gem in Florida, a throwback fishing village that makes you feel like you’ve stepped into a 19th-century Spanish settlement.
 A small town brimming with loads of charm, it offers a well-preserved look into Old Florida.
 One of the Gulf Coast’s last surviving fishing villages, if you like your fishing excursion to be met with a rich history, Cortez is the place to be.
 Here you’ll discover a city listed on the National Register of Historic Places and old fish houses that date back to the original families, where both shrimp and grouper are sold to local restaurants.

-America’s oldest city, St. Augustine is located in northeast Florida where a fish-filled vacation is easily attainable.
+St. Augustine is America’s oldest city, located in northeast Florida where a fish-filled vacation is easily attainable.
 With its variety of charters for hire for both offshore and inshore fishing, visitors will even find a variety of fish camp resorts that provide everything you need for your next adventure.
 For those who rather go stargazing and appreciate the outdoors, head to Anastasia State Park to find 139 full-facility campsites that sit alongside the Atlantic Ocean.
 Boasting one of the most popular inshore spots for redfish, the flats and creeks off the Intracoastal are also meccas for trout, redfish, and snook.

 Sitting on Florida’s “Forgotten Coast,” Panama City has access to trophy waters both inshore and off.
 Less touristy than its South Florida counterparts, here visitors will find an underrated gem with crystal clear waters stemming from the Gulf of Mexico.
-The area is famous for spotting an array of colorful red fish, flounder, tarpon and sea trout, and if you venture further offshore, it’s not uncommon to see fishermen reeling in king mackerel, blue marlin, tuna, and cobia.
+The area is famous for spotting an array of colorful redfish, flounder, tarpon and sea trout, and if you venture further offshore, it’s not uncommon to see fishermen reeling in king mackerel, blue marlin, tuna, and cobia.
 For those serious about their fishing adventures, 3-day fishing tours are a popular excursion for those visiting the area.